richRemer/propertize/README.md

 Call Properties
 ---------------
-Call properties a setter and/or getter function associated with them.
+Call properties have a getter and/or setter function associated with them.

 ### validated
 Use the `validated` function to define a property which will reject invalid